Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Simple furniture can hold space for bolder design choices elsewhere.
 This basic square table with hairpin legs understands its role perfectly.

-Hairpin legs keep the table feeling light and modern while the open space beneath prevents the seating area from feeling heavy.
+Hairpin legs keep the table feeling light and modern while open space beneath prevents the seating area from feeling heavy.
 That woven pouf adds texture without blocking flow.

 Oak Coffee Table with Layered Natural Textures